jasnow/railroader-site/source/docs/options/index.markdown

 To list available checks with short descriptions:

-    brakeman --checks
+    railroader --checks

 To show checks which are optional (not run by default):

-    brakeman --optional-checks
+    railroader --optional-checks

-To generate a Rake task to run Brakeman:
+To generate a Rake task to run Railroader:

-    brakeman --rake
+    railroader --rake

-Note this is not recommended, since Rake will load your entire Rails app, which is not necessary for Brakeman and may cause library conflicts.
+Note this is not recommended, since Rake will load your entire Rails app, which is not necessary for Railroader and may cause library conflicts.

-To see Brakeman's version:
+To see Railroader's version:

-    brakeman --version
+    railroader --version

 To see the real list of options:

-    brakeman --help
+    railroader --help

 ---